natrastellar/website/src/hugo/content/blog/error-handling.md

 ## Inspecting the std::expected

-`std::expected` isn't too conceptually complicated... but it provides a lot of sugar, *and* it tries to be as zero-cost as possible.
+`std::expected` isn't too conceptually complicated... but it provides a lot of syntactical sugar, *and* it tries to be as zero-cost as possible.
 That means the class template definition is pretty long.
 Let's look at it in smaller pieces.